I’ve never actively maintained an exercise routine, so after four months of running at least three days a week, I’m feeling good.

 Running alone in nature: the excuses

 I think it’s so important for us, as parents and individuals, that we go out in nature too.
-Not only is it great for us but you’re modeling healthy practices and enjoyment in nature for your children.
+Not only is it great for clearing our mind and moving our body, but we’re also modelling healthy practices and enjoyment in nature for our children.

 Excuses have always held me back.
-They started before I even got on the treadmill.
+They start before I even put my shoes on.

 - I don’t have enough time because I work, blog and take care of the kids